marcodpt/paw/README.md

 ## TODO 🔧
  - dynamic tests implementation
+ - separate router and data-paw as a plugin
  - make a bundled and minified version available

  - put a hello world in the documentation and in the generated index.html
  - datalist do not work on firefox mobile
  - semantic html tests, no string cmp